makennnahack/makenna-hack.github.io/_pages/about.md

   - /about.html
 ---

-As a Statistics graduate The Ohio State University, I'm passionate about the intersection of statistics and sports.
-Currently, I'm a Data Scientist at NiSource.
-Here, I am learning how to apply data to the utilities industry and have broadend my technical skills in many ways.
-Previously, I was a Data Science Inter at SumerSports.
-This gave me the knowledge to leverage statistical techniques to extract insights from sports-related data.
-I'm excited to apply my skills in the field of sports analytics and contribute to data-driven decision-making in this dynamic industry.
+As a graduate in Statistics from The Ohio State University and a huge football fan, my enthusiasm lies at the thrilling intersection of statistics and sports.
+Currently serving as a Data Scientist at NiSource, I am immersed in the fascinating realm of applying data to the utilities industry, expanding my technical  skills along the way.

+My journey into the world of data in football began as a Data Science Intern at SumerSports, a pivotal experience that equipped me with the adeptness to leverage statistical techniques for extracting valuable insights from sports-related data.
+Here, I'm excited to apply my skills in the field of sports analytics and contribute to data-driven decision-making in this dynamic industry.

 Interests
 ======